 Arrives as young plant

 DescriptionIf you're looking for months of flowers in nearly every season, then Primavera Spanish Lavender (Lavandula stoechas) is the perennial for you!
-It blooms in spring and summer with reddish-purple bracts that attract pollinators.
+It blooms in spring and summer with reddish-purple bracts that attract pollinators in troves.
 Gardeners in the deep south can even enjoy flowers in fall and mid-winter, which means flowers in every season (with a few breaks in between).

 What makes Spanish lavender (or Lavandula stoechas) so unique?
 The flowers have a distinct shape, with brightly colored bracts emerging at the very top of the flower spikes.
 It's often referred to as "butterfly lavender" for these showy petals and their ability to attract pollinators.
 It grows as an evergreen shrub in warmer zones and can even be trained into tree form, but colder zones (down to zone 7!) can enjoy it as a perennial.
 DetailsBotanical name:Lavandula stoechas 'Anouk Deluxe 1225' Plant Patent: USPP 33,269 Common name: Lavender Zone: 7-9 Sun exposure: Sun (> 6 hours sun) Height x width: 16-18" tall and 14 - 16" wide Flower color: Deep purple and burgundy Foliage color: Silver-gray Season of interest: Spring through fall Bloom time: Spring, early summer, late summer Features: Rare & unusual, rabbit resistant, fragrant, dry soils, drought tolerant, deer resistant, container plants, best sellers, best for beginners Uses: Container gardening, cottage gardening, edging, ground cover, massing, ornamental, herb garden, pollinator garden.How To GrowSoil: Any well-drained soil will do.
 Lavender cannot tolerate wet soils for any length of time.
 Light: Sun (> 6 hours sun)